rrodakowski/nibbler/README.md

 pip install nibbler-rss

-Until then you can install the required python which are opml ,lxml, feedparser, SQLAlchemy and Jinja2.
+Until then you can install the required python which are opml, lxml, feedparser, SQLAlchemy and Jinja2.
 It stores articles in a sqlite database on your filesystem.

 Then you can run it with this command:

-python3 -m nibbler <to_email> <from_email> <dir_to_subscriptions>
+nibbler <to_email> <from_email> <dir_to_subscriptions>

 The from email should be for a domain on which you are running email.
 This will help prevent your email from going to spam.